Mike Mitchell (actor)

 Michael Donovan Mitchell (born October 6, 1982) is an American actor, comedian, and writer best known as a member of The Birthday Boys sketch comedy group.
-He is also known for his role as Randy Monahan on the Netflix series Love, and Cowan in the Amazon Prime Video film The Tomorrow War.
+He is also known for his roles as Randy Monahan on the Netflix series Love, and Cowan in the Amazon Prime Video film The Tomorrow War.
 He currently co-hosts the podcast Doughboys (with comedian and writer Nick Wiger), which reviews and discusses chain restaurants.

 Early life

 Mitchell was raised in Quincy, Massachusetts.
 He briefly attended Thayer Academy before graduating from North Quincy High School.
-Mitchell attended Ithaca College, graduating in May 2005.
+He attended Ithaca College, graduating in May 2005.

 Career

 Mitchell started as an improv and sketch comedian at the Upright Citizens Brigade Theater (UCB) in Los Angeles.

-He went on to write and star in The Birthday Boys for IFC until the show was canceled after two seasons.
-During this time he also appeared regularly on NBC's Parks and Recreation and IFC's Comedy Bang!
+He went on to write and star in The Birthday Boys for IFC which aired for two seasons.
+During this time he also appeared on NBC's Parks and Recreation and IFC's Comedy Bang!
 Bang!
-In 2014, Mitchell played a fictionalized version of himself in the short film The Badger's Promise, the directorial debut of friends Harris Wittels and Armen Weitzman.
+In 2014, he played a fictionalized version of himself in the short film The Badger's Promise, the directorial debuts of friends Harris Wittels and Armen Weitzman.

-He was the head writer of Hidden America with Jonah Ray on the Seeso streaming service and played the recurring role of Randy Monahan on the Netflix comedy series Love.

-Mitchell played the role of "Cowan" in the 2021 movie The Tomorrow War.
+Mitchell was the head writer of Hidden America with Jonah Ray on the Seeso streaming service, and had the recurring role of Randy Monahan on the Netflix comedy series Love.
+He also played Cowan in the 2021 movie The Tomorrow War.

 The Birthday Boys

-In 2007, at UCB, Mitchell formed the sketch comedy group The Birthday Boys with Jefferson Dutton, Dave Ferguson, Mike Hanford, Tim Kalpakis, Matt Kowalick, and Chris VanArtsdalen.
+In 2007, at UCB, Mitchell joined the sketch comedy group The Birthday Boys with Jefferson Dutton, Dave Ferguson, Mike Hanford, Tim Kalpakis, Matt Kowalick, and Chris VanArtsdalen.
 With the exception of Kowalick, all members of The Birthday Boys graduated from Ithaca College.

 Mitchell and The Birthday Boys performed regularly at UCB and the group uploaded original sketches to their YouTube page.

 The Birthday Boys gained notoriety within the LA comedy scene, appearing on Comedy Bang!
 Bang! and called Adam McKay's "favorite sketch group."
 The group met Bob Odenkirk through a show that Odenkirk's wife, Naomi Yomtov, created at UCB.
 They began collaborating with Odenkirk and were picked up for a sketch show, The Birthday Boys, at IFC, with Odenkirk and Ben Stiller as executive producers.

 Mitchell featured frequently in The Birthday Boys sketches.
 His notable characters include Woosh, Pretty Dad, and September Santa.
 The series ran for two seasons before being canceled in 2014.

 Mitchell still performs sketch comedy with The Birthday Boys and other projects.